Bollinger shows EV chassis for commercial vehicles

 It all started with Gran Turismo.
 From those early PlayStation days, Sean was drawn to anything with four wheels.
 Prior to joining the Roadshow team, he was a freelance contributor for Motor Authority, The Car Connection and Green Car Reports.
 As for what's in the garage, Sean owns a 2016 Chevrolet SS, and yes, it has Holden badges.

-Remember trucks and SUVs these days.?
+Remember Bollinger?
 The Michigan-based startup was one of the first companies to reveal rugged off-road vehicles with all-electric powertrains, but since then, it's gotten a tad lost in the shuffle.
 It's sort of incredible to think about how many companies plan electric

 However, Bollinger's been busy.
-The company revealed on Thursday it will share theelectric truck platform for commercial vehicle applications.
+The company revealed on Thursday it will share the B1 and B2 electric truck platform for commercial vehicle applications.
 This "E-Chassis" is actually the same platform that will underpin the B1 and B2 electric trucks and remains patent pending.
 Numerous elements that should help create EVs totally suitable to commercial vehicle operators, though.

 For example, the platform can house two battery pack sizes.
 The standard pack will be a 120 kilowatt-hour battery, though a 180 kilowatt-hour battery will be optional.
 Like the B1 and B2 electric pickups, the commercial chassis will be suitable for Class 3 vehicles, or models with a gross vehicle weight rating between 10,000 and 14,000 pounds.
 Companies interested in the platform can note this chassis will support up to 5,000 pounds worth of payload.